DigitalCoreNZ/hashnode/cma3rmqr4000o08l6g7mr4zpz.md

 ollama serve &
 ```

 > NOTE: An error typically displays (see below) because Ollama, by default, *already* runs as a background service.
-Also, by default, the Ollama localhost (127.0.0.1 or 0.0.0.0) port is 11434.
+Also, by default, Ollama run on port 11434.
 >
 > ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1745578527337/acba5663-7582-4eba-8f4b-6475a7bcba16.png align="center")